bluefroguk1/empire-dump/content/Oathwright/Issue 2.md

 To minimise the damage to its reputation the group is seeking a Synod statement that asserts that the culprit is no longer a member of the guild.

-The Empress has asked The League group she founded, The House of the Seven Mirrors, to get the crown back from [[Sumaah]].
+The Empress has asked The League group she founded, The House of the Seven Mirrors, to get the crown back from Sumaah.
 Horsa, Thane of the Renwyrd in [[Wintermark]], gave the Throne a Sumaah religious icon to help in the diplomatic mission.

 # From first principles
 **By Bridget Eastville Senator for Mitwold, The Marches**